 - The requested deadline for applications to the PSM Program for fall admission is March 1 and for spring admission is Sept 15.
 At a minimum, applicants should file the application for admission several months in advance of the first (1st) semester of coursework.
 In no case will applications for admission to a particular semester be accepted after the first (1st) day of classes in that semester.
 All credentials, including official transcripts covering all undergraduate and graduate work taken up to the time of application, as well as the non-refundable processing fee, must also have been received by deadline dates.

 - Graduate students should refer to the Office of the Bursar for current tuition and fee information, procedures, and policies pertaining to graduate students and graduate programs.

 Can I get tuition waiver or a teaching assistant position?

-- No. The Masters Degree in Health Care Genetics is a professional degree; as such students finance their matriculation through personal resources and loans.
+- No. The Masters Degree in Health Care Genetics is a professional degree; as such, students finance their matriculation through personal resources and loans.
 Students should have no expectations of support through departmental or university research or teaching assistantships.
 Many additional sources of funding for graduate education exist through both internal and external opportunities.
 Opportunities to seek external funding can be found through the Office of National Scholarships & Fellowships.
 A searchable database of opportunities can be accessed through the website, in addition to resources helpful to graduate students seeking to prepare competitive applications.
-There may be aid based on demonstrated financial need.
+There may be aid available on demonstrated financial need.